dhanjyoti/React-step-by-step/React_Notes/react_note.md

 used in JavaScript and Node.js projects.

 # What is npx?
--> npx(Node Package Executor) is a package runner tool that comes with npm (Node Package Manager) starting from npm version 5.2.0 and higher.
-It allows you to execute commands from Node.js packages that aren't globally installed on your system. npx is particularly useful for running one-off commands, scripts, or executables that are part of packages you haven't installed globally or don't want to install globally.
+-> `npx`(Node Package Executor) is a package runner tool that comes with npm (Node Package Manager) starting from npm version 5.2.0 and higher.
+It allows us to execute commands from Node.js packages that aren't globally installed on our system. `npx` is particularly useful for running one-off commands, scripts, or executables that are part of packages we haven't installed globally or don't want to install globally.

 # Why we install react-router-dom in React.js?
 -> We need react-router-dom to add routing and navigation capabilities to our React application.
 React Router is a popular library for handling client-side routing in single-page applications (SPAs) built with React.

 # Props ->
 "props" is a shorthand for "properties," and it is a mechanism for passing data from a parent component to a child component.
-Props allow you to pass values, functions, or any data from one component to another, enabling communication between components in a React application.
+Props allow us to pass values, functions, or any data from one component to another, enabling communication between components in a React application.

 # Axios ->
 Axios is a popular JavaScript library used for making HTTP requests in both browser